-Here are some tips for how to eat out as a vegan!
-You can almost always find something to eat anywhere.
-This guide will help you whether the restaurant is fine dining, fast-casual, fast food, food truck, or any other type.
+Here are some helpful tips for how to eat out as a vegan!
+You can almost always find something to eat, anywhere.
+Read on for some creative tricks to try when on the go!

 I was able to quickly change what I ate at home by only buying vegan items.